advanced-computer-lab-2023/khaleha-ala-alah-Pharmacy/README.md

 The provided image showcases a POST request to the /patients/checkout endpoint made via Postman, indicating the completion of a purchase.
 The request payload includes the details of cart items, such as the medicine ID, quantity, and total price.
 The server responded with a 200 OK status, and the response body contains a confirmation message "Order placed successfully."
 This indicates that the checkout process was completed successfully and the order has been registered in the system.

+# Contribute
+We welcome contributions from the community and are pleased to have you join us.
+If you wish to contribute code and you have not yet done so, please review our contribution guide.

+## Quickstart:
+-Fork the repository.
+-Clone your fork and create a new branch: git checkout -b my-branch-name.
+-Make your changes, test them, and ensure they follow the project's coding standards.
+-Commit your changes with a clear and detailed commit message.
+-Push your changes to your forked repository.
+-Open a pull request to the main branch of the original repository.
+-Provide as much information as possible with the pull request description.

+If you need help, don't hesitate to ask questions in the issues section or reach out directly via our contact channels.

+Thank you for your contributions!